The United States has 50 states, and no two are the same.

 Ohio – Neil Young (Ohio)

-Neil Young has written quite a few moving protest songs and his ‘Ohio’ is one of them.
-In the song, he covers the “Tragedy at Kent State’ which took place in the 1970s when the National Guard shot four unarmed protestors at a rally on the campus.
+Neil Young has written quite a few moving protest songs.
+His ‘Ohio’ is definitely up there with his best.
+In the song, he covers the “Tragedy at Kent State” which took place in the 1970s when the National Guard shot four unarmed protestors at a rally on the campus.
 While Young read about it in the paper, several students were attending the university at the time who would go on to become widely successful musicians.
 This list included The Pretenders’ frontwoman, Chrissie Hynde.

 Oklahoma Hills – Woody Guthrie (Oklahoma)